ICF Walls Don’t Burn

 This has been confirmed in so-called “fire-wall” tests.
 In these tests, ICF walls were subjected to continuous gas flames and temperatures of up to 2000°F for as long as four hours.
 None of the ICF walls ever failed structurally.
 All of the ICFs tested were of the “flat” or “uninterrupted grid” type, having no significant breaks in the concrete layer [like BuildBlock ICFs].
 In contrast, wood frame walls typically collapse in an hour or less.

 Of course, in a house fire, the foam may be subjected to constant flame from other materials burning nearby (wooden floors, fabrics, etc.).
-The “Steiner Tunnel Test” measure how much a material carries fire from an outside source.
+The “Steiner Tunnel Test” measures how much a material carries fire from an outside source.
 In the test, technicians line a tunnel with the material, run a fire at one end, then measure how far the flame spreads.
 The flames travel about one-fifth as far down a tunnel lined with ICF foams as they spread down a tunnel lined with wood.

 Practically any organic material, be it wood or plastic, gives off emissions when it is subjected to intense heat or flame.
 The Southwest Research Institute reviewed the numerous existing studies of fire emissions and concluded that the emissions from polystyrene foams are “no more toxic” than those of wood.